Be prepared to eat food you are not used to eating.

 At the orientation, there will be no pork served at the catered meals.

-Monday-Wednesday morning will be a buffet at the Marriott.
-On Thursday morning, all FLTAs will receive a boxed breakfast to accommodate early departures.
+Tuesday - Thursday morning will be a buffet at the Marriott.
+On Friday morning, all FLTAs will receive a boxed breakfast to accommodate early departures.
 Typical American breakfasts include eggs, sausage/bacon, muffins, toast, waffles, pancakes, and milk or juice.
 It is not typical to have rice for breakfast.
 We will serve Turkey bacon and turkey sausage, NOT pork.
 See Menus.